-The global unemployment rate among 15- to 24-year-olds is estimated at 12.6% in 2013, with 73 million people jobless worldwide, according to the International Labour Organization.
-Levels of informal employment among young people are soaring and they are finding it ever more difficult to find jobs that match their skills and education.
-Calls for urgent collective action have escalated, but the scale and complexity of the crisis limits the impact of isolated initiatives.
+The global unemployment rate among 15- to 24-year-olds was estimated at 12.6% in 2013, with 73 million people jobless worldwide, according to the International Labour Organization.
+Levels of informal employment among young people are soaring and youth are finding it ever more difficult to find jobs that match their skills and education.
+Calls for urgent collective action have escalated, but the scale and complexity of the crisis limit the impact of isolated initiatives.
 Members of the Global Agenda Council on Youth Unemployment are urging leaders to move from discussing the issues to implementing solutions.
 It is clear that a collective approach is needed to address the systemic nature of the challenge, particularly at the country level.
-Longterm strategies to better align educational systems with labour market requirements and efforts to promote entrepreneurship are sorely needed.
+Long- term strategies to better align educational systems with labour market requirements and efforts to promote entrepreneurship are sorely needed.

 What the Council is doing about it

 The Council is launching a campaign to promote bold, collective and cross-industry efforts to face the challenges in this area.
 The campaign provides a radical new “rules of engagement” framework alongside a “menu of options” that can be tailored and scaled worldwide to maximize impact and sustain results.
 It has produced an infographic to familiarize decision-makers and the public with the cause of the problem, its severity and potential solutions.

 In collaboration with the Global Agenda Council on Emerging Multinationals, the Council has generated knowledge of the value, models and adoption of apprenticeships and workplace mentoring.
 By defining successful protocols, creating implementation tools and engaging a select number of employers in programme validation, the TEN Youth programme represents an effective and scalable solution for employers to support first-time job seekers.